-Shower to Empower is a mobile navigation unit operated and funded through a partnership between the House of Hope Community Development Corporation (CDC), Team Williams, LLC, and the City of Providence.
+Shower to Empower is a mobile navigation unit operated and funded through a partnership between the House of Hope Community Development Corporation (House of Hope CDC), Team Williams, LLC, and the City of Providence.
 Shower to Empower is a one of a kind model and uniquely links basic needs such as complimentary showers and haircuts with case management and medical navigation services in a mobile delivery model.
-It is aimed to provide assistance and restore dignity to Rhode Island’s experiencing homelessness, ultimately making connections to essential services.
+It is aimed to provide basic needs and restore dignity to Rhode Island’s experiencing homelessness, ultimately making connections to essential services.

 About the Unit:

 The unit is a customized 20’ x 8.3’ trailer that includes two individual showers, heated floors, an area for case management, and an enclosed private medical space.
 The mobile unit will travel throughout Providence alongside House of Hope CDC’s street outreach team providing hot showers, haircuts, case management, and medical navigation services to individuals experiencing homelessness.

 Bret Williams from Team Williams, LLC, was inspired by a series of firsthand video accounts of the impact a shower and haircut offers to those in need, and was moved to see this implemented to those in need in his home state of Rhode Island.
 After talking to various non-profits on the issues of homelessness, the idea of a mobile unit came after a visit to Rich Trailers, a custom trailer manufacturer based in Indiana.
 After spending a night shadowing the outreach team at House of Hope CDC, the idea of a mobile unit began to take shape.
 An opportunity to collaborate with the City of Providence evolved and Shower to Empower became a reality.